cosmasonyekwelu/coursera_learning_journal/web3-blockchain-fundamentals/DecentralizedAutonomousOrganizations.md

 ## Chapter Summary

 DAOs represent one of the most ambitious applications of blockchain technology - reimagining how humans organize, coordinate, and collaborate at scale.
-By combining smart contracts, token-based governance, and transparent treasury management, DAOs create global, permissionless organizations that operate with unprecedented transparency and automation.
+By combining smart contracts, token-based governance, and transparent treasury management, DAOs create global, permission-less organizations that operate with unprecedented transparency and automation.
 While significant challenges around legal recognition, governance attacks, and coordination remain, DAOs are rapidly evolving and demonstrating new models for collective action that could fundamentally transform everything from venture investing to public goods funding to global governance.

 ---